The Corporate Governance Review: Ireland

-In general, the board of directors may delegate its authority to an individual director, to employees or to committees established by the board.
+The board of directors may delegate its authority to an individual director, to employees or to committees established by the board.
 Having delegated powers, the directors are not absolved from all responsibility in relation to the delegated actions, as the directors will continue to be under a duty to investigate the operations of the company diligently and with skill.

-It is also open to a director, subject to the constitution or articles of association of the company, to appoint an alternative director to fulfil his or her duties on his or her behalf, generally in relation to a specific action or period.
+It is open to a director, subject to the constitution or articles of association of the company, to appoint an alternative director to fulfil his or her duties on his or her behalf, generally in relation to a specific action or period.
 Whereas the alternative director is personally liable for his or her own actions, the appointing director again is not absolved and can be held responsible with the alternative director.

 Chief executive officer

 Irish law is not particularly prescriptive in relation to the role of managing director or chief executive officer.
 In general, the powers of the chief executive officer are not fixed by law, but depend instead on the terms of the service agreement agreed from time to time between the board and the chief executive.

 To ensure that there is a clear division of responsibilities between the running of the board and the running of the company's business, the Corporate Governance Code and CBI Requirements (among others) recommend that the role of chair and chief executive officer should not be fulfilled by the same individual.